Kelmar/Lemon/README.md

 - [ ] Binary execution
 - [ ] Disassembler?
 - [ ] Generic driver model?
-  So people can use something other than th 16C550C
+  So people can use something other than the 16C550C

 ## Zero page mapping
 | ZP | Description                      |